babinc/amqp-client-cli/README.md

 #### Why CLI and not GUI:
  - Message bus servers often do not have a desktop environment installed, therefore in order to be a good debugging tool it needs to run without a GUI.
- - Terminal is cooler than GUI 😜
+ - Terminal > GUI 😜

 #### Why Rust:
  - Cross-platform support